 NAIC model laws also include special provisions for workers’ compensation business, penalties for not complying with laws, and competitive market analysis to determine whether rates should be subject to prior approval provisions.

+Best practices for reviewing predictive models are provided in the CASTF white paper titled Regulatory Review of Predictive Models.
+Although the white paper focuses on GLMs for personal automobile and home insurance, some of the concepts may be transferrable to other types of models and other lines of insurance.

 While this chapter provides an overview of the rate determination/actuarial process and regulatory review, state statutory or administrative rule may require the examiner to adopt different standards or guidelines than the ones described.